 Find PUDL useful?
 Want to help make it better?
-There are lots of ways to contribute!
+There are lots of ways to help!

-- Hire us to do some custom analysis, and let us add the code the project.
+Hire us to do some custom analysis and allow us to integrate the resulting code into PUDL.

 About Catalyst Cooperative

-Catalyst Cooperative is a small group of data scientists and policy wonks.
-We’re organized as a worker-owned cooperative consultancy.
+Catalyst Cooperative is a small group of data wranglers and policy wonks organized as a worker-owned cooperative consultancy.
 Our goal is a more just, livable, and sustainable world.
-We integrate public data and perform custom analyses to inform public policy making.
+We integrate public data and perform custom analyses to inform public policy (Hire us!).
 Our focus is primarily on mitigating climate change and improving electric utility regulation in the United States.